 During this 2-dive course we will only focus on your buoyancy.
 Improving it means diving in a safer and cooler way, and more important in a respectful way for the environment.

-PADI Freediver course
+SSI Freediver course

 In the practical sessions we will teach you with the basics of the yoga-inspired respiration and stretching techniques.
 We will then work out the following freediving specialties: static apnea (holding the breath at the surface), dynamic apnea (swimming underwater at a constant depth), and constant weight (descending and ascending along a line using the fins).